ardriveapp/turbo-sdk/README.md

   }
   ```

-- `submitFundTransaction({ txId })` - Submits a fund transaction to the Turbo Payment Service for processing.
+- `submitFundTransaction({ txId })` - Submits the transaction ID of a funding transaction to Turbo Payment Service for top up processing.
 The `txId` is the transaction ID of the transaction to be submitted.

+  - Note: Use this API if you've already executed your token transfer to the Turbo wallet.
+Otherwise, consider using `topUpWithTokens` to execute a new token transfer to the Turbo wallet and submit its resulting transaction ID for top up processing all in one go

   ```typescript
   const turbo = TurboFactory.unauthenticated(); // defaults to arweave token type